celador/ForceCode/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs/JohnAaronNelson.ForceCode.png)](https://marketplace.visualstudio.com/items?itemName=JohnAaronNelson.ForceCode)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating/JohnAaronNelson.ForceCode.png)](https://vsmarketplacebadge.apphb.com/rating/JohnAaronNelson.ForceCode.svg)

+## Download

+I am in the process of getting permission to publish this on the marketplace, but until then you can download this plugin by finding forcecode-X.X.X.vsix in the top level of this repository, click on it, then click Download.

 ## Overview

 I am continuing development of this extension and make updates to it pretty regularly.
 The original